nasa-jpl/ION-DTN/gh-pages/docs/Extension-Block-Interface.md

 This approach ensures interoperability with other BPv7 implementations that may use block type 8 for different purposes, while preserving MEB functionality for ION-to-ION communication.

 **Note:** The MEB implementation code is retained to allow ION to adapt should a Metadata Extension Block be standardized for BPv7 in the future.

+### Custody Transfer Block (CTEB) - Block Type 13

+**Source:** `bpv7/library/ext/cteb/cteb.c`

+The CTEB is an ION-specific extension that supports Orange Book custody transfer.

+**Default behavior:** Conditional.
+The offer function checks whether Orange Book custody mode is active and custody transfer was requested for the bundle.
+The block is only attached when both conditions are met.

+### Compressed Reporting Block (CREB) - Block Type 14

+**Source:** `bpv7/library/ext/creb/creb.c`

+The CREB is an ION-specific extension that supports Compressed Bundle Reporting (CBR).

+**Default behavior:** Conditional.
+The offer function checks whether CBR mode is not set to TRADITIONAL and status report request (SRR) flags are non-zero.
+The block is only attached when both conditions are met.

 ---